astronomer/docs/learn/testing-airflow.md

     my_dag().test()
 ```

-You can run the `.test()` method on all tasks in an individual DAG by executing `python <path to dag file>.py` from the command line within your Airflow environment (locally if you are running a standalone Airflow instance, within the Docker container if you are running Airflow in Docker).
+You can run the `.test()` method on all tasks in an individual DAG by executing `python <path to dag file>.py` from the command line within your Airflow environment, locally if you are running a standalone Airflow instance, or within the Docker container if you are running Airflow in Docker.

-In order to get an interactive debugging experience use
+To take advantage of `pdb` ([The Python Debugger](https://docs.python.org/3/library/pdb.html)), an interactive source code debugger, and get an interactive debugging experience, you can run:

 ```sh
 python -m pdb <path to dag file>.py
 ```

-`pdb` is [The Python Debugger](https://docs.python.org/3/library/pdb.html), an interactive source code debugger.

 This functionality replaces the deprecated DebugExecutor.
 Learn more in the [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/executor/debug.html).